jacechua/databricks/README.md

 # databricks
-Databricks is a unified analytics platform.
+Databricks is a unified data analytics platform.